robmuh/robmuh.github.com/_posts/2014-01-11-hack-schools-good-and-bad.markdown

 Perhaps the biggest barrier was my very public divorce after some three years of complete obsession with virtual worlds for business and education as (the now infamous) [Mo Hax][].
-I ran virtual world playgrounds for [NCTIES][] had educator campfires on my own island [EDTECH Retreat][] and attended [ISTE][] conferences with friends of all types with a common vision for education and keeping the human element in the run-away successful distance learning mega-trends.
+I ran virtual world playgrounds for [NCTIES][], had educator campfires on my own island [EDTECH Retreat][], and attended [ISTE][] conferences with friends of all types with a common vision for education and preserving the human element in the run-away successful distance learning mega-trends.

 Then this.